Post Date: June 15, 2020

-Box information might include product information, weight, quantities, sizes, bar codes, traceability codes, security codes, handling information, contact data and so on.
-Not only does the information need to be printed in a clear and readable format, it also needs to be meet relevant international bar code standards.
+Box information might include product information, weight, quantities, sizes, bar codes, traceability codes, security codes, handling information, contact data, and so on.
+Not only does the information need to be printed in a clear and readable format, but it also needs to be meet relevant international bar code standards.

 The two main methods for applying this information onto outer cartons are LABELING and DIRECT PRINTING.
 There are several printing technologies that can achieve both clear and legible print on boxes, but this article highlights a new but compelling 4.25-inch industrial coder based on Performance Piezo large area printing technology.